akshayjadhav21/Deep-Neural-Networks-using-PyTorch/README.md

 ## Testing the model on individual images

-- Tested the model with some sample images from predefined 10000 test dataset with same data transformations as used above.
+- Tested the model with some sample images from predefined 10,000 test dataset with same data transformations used while training.

-NOTE: We've used a GPU to train the model because when we encounter the larger size of model and datasets we need to train them using reasonable amount of time.
+NOTE: We've used a GPU to train the model because when we encounter the larger size of the model and datasets we need to train them in a reasonable amount of time.
 GPU has hundreds of cores optimized for performing expensive matrix operations which makes them ideal for training a deep neural networks.

 ----------------------------------------------------------